-LISA follows an heliocentric Earth-trailing orbit with an opening angle of $20\degree$.
-The constellation is made of three identical spacecrafts, set in an equilateral triangular configuration inclined of $60\degree$ respect to the ecliptic orbit, that rotate around their guiding center.
-The combination of the orbital motion of the overall configuration and the rotation of the single spacecraft imprint unique features in the observed signals, as amplitude and phase modulation that help breaking degeneracies.
+LISA follows a heliocentric Earth-trailing orbit with an opening angle of $20\degree$.
+The constellation is made of three identical spacecrafts, set in an equilateral triangular configuration inclined at $60\degree$ respective to the ecliptic orbit, that rotate around their guiding center.
+The combination of the orbital motion of the overall configuration and the rotation of the single spacecraft imprint unique features in the observed signals, such as amplitude and phase modulation that help breaking degeneracies.
 The detector response to the incoming gravitational wave is modeled as in \cite{PhysRevD.57.7089, PhysRevD.93.024003}.